-6. Shatta is the First and Only Musician to Perform 118 Tracks all in One Night
+6. He’s The First and Only Musician to Perform 118 Tracks in One Night

-In year 2014, Shatta Wale’s song ‘Wine Ya Waist’ featuring Davido from Nigeria, was named among the five must listen to tracks from around the world by The Guardian.
+In the year 2014, Shatta Wale’s song “Wine Ya Waist” featuring Davido from Nigeria, was named among the five must listen to tracks from around the world by The Guardian.
 That same year, his song ‘You Can’t Touch Me’ was widely used for the Dancers Against Racism Campaign Worldwide.

 8. Shatta Wale is also an Actor

-Shatta Wale is one Ghanaian musician that is loved and hated with the same measure.
+Shatta Wale is one Ghanaian musician who is loved and hated with the same measure.
 He seems to have much haters and at the same time many lovers.
 His haters are ever ready to troll him, while his lovers are always prepared to attack the haters with equal intensity.
-While he remains the musician that draws the largest crowd to his concerts in Ghana, he is at the same time the only musician that draws the highest level of criticisms from Ghanaians – that’s part of the controversy!
+While he remains one of the musicians that draws the largest crowd to concerts in Ghana, he is at the same time, the musician that draws the highest level of criticisms from Ghanaians – that’s part of the controversy!